-Energy coordinators extend our reach across the Commonwealth.
-With regional offices, in West Liberty and Henderson, CAER serves both ends of the state.
+Eastern Kentucky Coordinator extends our reach across the Commonwealth.
 The purpose of this endeavor is to assist local governments and industry in the development of energy projects by introducing them to the capabilities of the Center as well as the University as a whole.

 The CAER holds teach-the-teacher workshops to demonstrate energy experiments that they can in turn teach their students in a classroom setting.

 The CAER web site is THE one place to find ALL pertinent information related to the lab.